DarlingtonAlban/Darlington_Portfolio/README.md

 Based on the analysis, i recommend the following actions:
 - invest in marketing and promotion during the peak sale period.
 - Focus on expanding  and promoting products with the lowest sale.
-- implement a customer segmentation strategy to target "home office" customers.
-- Focus more marketing and promotion stategies on eastern region.
-- Priority should be places on same day delivery customer by maaking sure that shipment gets to the customer, at the promised time.
+- Focus on increasing the budget on social media for wider outreach.
+- Collaborate with social media influencers to increase sale.
+- Give discounts to encourage purchase
+- The company shoould lower their price a little bit as it shows from my analysis that there was just 1% increase in sales,revenue and profit in the following year while the unit price of items remained the same.

 ### Limitations

-i had to remove all null values from the revenue column because they would have affected the accuray of my conclusion from the analysis.
+1.I had to remove all null values from the revenue column because they would have affected the accuracy of my conclusion from the analysis.
+2.I had to remove unecessary blank as well which aslo would have affected the accuracy of my analysis

 # Project 2: HR Analysis